wp-plugins/shashin/readme.txt

 == Installation ==

-**Special Note to Upgraders:** 1.
-Deactivate your old installation, upload the new version, and then reactivate.
+**Special Note to Upgraders:** Deactivate your old installation, upload the new version, and then reactivate.
 This is necessary for required updates to the Shashin tables.

+** Installation **

 Download the zip file, unzip it, and copy the "shashin" folder to your plugins directory.
 Then activate it from your plugin panel.
 After successful activation, Shashin will appear under your "Manage" tab and under your "Options" tab.